 8. Still Hungry for Horse Power?

-Simply turbo charge your USB-yagi with the 2200mW RF amplifier kit although you really don't need this but it's there just in case you need some extra horse power.
+Simply turbo charge your USB-yagi with RF amplifier kit although you really don't need this but it's there just in case you need some extra horse power.

 9. Catch and Share